CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 1. Tesla - Leader in EVs, Autonomous Driving, Solar Energy Generation, and Energy Storage
 2. SpaceX - Leader in Space Launch and Space Applications
 3. Rocket Lab - Second Place in Space Launch and Space Applications Hardware
-5. NVIDIA - Leader in AI Hardware and Software, although hopefully not for long
+5. NVIDIA - Leader in AI Training Hardware and Software, although hopefully not for long

 ‎